jevaughnhenry/KingstonTransit/README.md

 # Kingston Transit Map
-My journey to trying to create a transit map for Kingston and its environs, Jamaica.
+My journey to create a transit map for Kingston and its environs, Jamaica.